Why would anyone want to leave Canada?

 When you give up on that dream, you’ll be relieved to remember that there’s a Home Depot on Calle 60, about 10 minutes from the town center.

 Want to get some groceries but not ready to brave the local markets, the Mega, or the Chedraui?
 The first time my daughter Olivia saw a frozen cow head at the Mega, she never wanted to go back.
-Apparently it’s a common ingredient for the locals.
+Apparently, it’s a common choice for the locals.